kevupton/laravel-swagger/README.md

 ## Overriding Values

-All values can be overridden from the *Child Controller*.
+Should your *Child Controller* contains the definition of a static variable, overriding the parent Controller's values, the *Child Controller*'s values will take effect.

 ## Seperate Container Class
-A seperate class can be used for implementing the definition of the methods:
-`getSwaggerRoutes` and `getSwaggerHandler`

-Just Extend: `\Kevupton\LaravelSwagger\MethodContainer` class.
-*Note: the getSwaggerMethods is yet to be implemented.*
+Instead of defining the `getSwaggerMethods`, `getSwaggerRoutes` and `getSwaggerHandler` directly in your *parent* and *child Controllers*, you may define them in a separate class.

+You may then include it in your BaseController, or any other Controllers, using the static variable `$swagger_container`.
+Please refer to the example below.

+### Example Custom Container Implementation

 ```php
 <?php namespace App\Swagger;